lingchuL/py-jdb/README.md

 `jdb` means json based database, but with some fixed structure.

 ## database & table
-py-jdb made its own file format, `.jdb`.
+jdbl made its own file format, `.jdb`.

 A `.jdb` file's data is a database(db) itself.
 Its each key is a table(tb) name, and the value is a table data.